Ed-Cupaioli-LLC/john-bauters/_pages/issues.md

       I will continue to look for ways to protect the city’s core services, to expand and diversify our local economy, and to support the businesses and workers that make up our local economy.
-  - title: Environmental Justice
-    id: environment
-    subtitle: Protecting Public Health and Habitat
-    text: >-
-      Perhaps one of the most imperative issue for decision-makers today is addressing climate change through action.
-As a bayside community, Emeryville stands to face significant infrastructure, safety and health impacts by the effects of climate change.
 ---